Into Windows

 Windows 10 bootable DVD picture01

-Note: If the Burn disc image option is not appearing in the context menu when you right-click on Windows 10 ISO image file, please follow the directions mentioned in our fix to burn disc image option missing from the context menu guide to resolve the issue.
+Note: If the Burn disc image option is not appearing in the context menu when you right-click on the Windows 10 ISO image file, please follow the directions mentioned in our fix to burn disc image option missing from the context menu guide to resolve the issue.

-Step 4: Here, select your DVD/CD drive from the drop-down box next to the Disc burner.
+Step 4: Here select your DVD/CD drive from the drop-down box next to the Disc burner.

 Windows 10 bootable DVD picture2